 As a result, we can get the nutrition benefits of organ meat without the strong flavor and unusual texture.

-Instead, liverwurst offers a soft and creamy texture with a buttery, meaty taste enhanced by flavorful herbs.
+Instead, liverwurst offers a soft and creamy texture with a buttery, meaty taste, enhanced by flavorful herbs.

-If liverwurst helps people to eat nutrient-dense organ meat who would normally skip it, then that is a big potential benefit.
+If liverwurst helps people to eat nutrient-dense organ meat who would normally skip it, then that is a potential benefit.

-That said, there are still a couple of concerns worth knowing.
+Despite the nutritional benefits of liverwurst, there are still a couple of concerns worth knowing.